precice/precice.github.io/pages/docs/configuration/configuration-export.md

 ### CSV

-{% version_since 2.4.0 %}
+{% version 2.4.0 %}
+New in version 2.4.0.
+{% endversion %}

 ```xml
 <export:csv />
 ```

-New in version 2.4.0, this exporter creates CSV files containing the vertex data of the meshes.
+This exporter creates CSV files containing the vertex data of the meshes.
 Parallel participants will create one CSV file per rank.
 These CSV files use semicolon (`;`) as a delimiter and do not contain connectivity information.